Jack Daniel (DJ): Career

 After 22 years with WEND, Daniel also programmed WLKO, also an iHeartRadio station.

 In August 2017, Chuck "DZL" Thompson replaced Daniel at WEND, becoming that station's second program director in 22 years.
 Daniel also lost his WLKO job.

 As of 2023 Daniel was program director and midday DJ on WKQC, where he began working in 2018, and program director of W234BY.
+Daniel will retire on September 18, 2026, exactly 54 years after his radio career began.

-Daniel has also been heard on national and regional advertising campaigns for Arby's, AEG Concerts and in the mid 1990s, Auto Zone.
+Daniel has also been heard on national and regional advertising campaigns for Arby's, AEG Concerts and in the mid-1990s, Auto Zone.

 Personal life

 Daniel has two grown children, Adam, a teacher at Mitchell College and daughter Alexandra Lane, a social worker in Raleigh.
 Adam has twin boys, Arlo & Anderson and Alexandra has one son, Ezra.
 His wife Carla is a retired speech pathologist.
 In March 2018, Jack Daniel launched his new website for his voiceover business.